 Membership in the AAPL shall be open to all persons who meet the requirements for initial membership in effect at the time that the application for membership is submitted and who thereafter satisfy the requirements for membership renewal.
 Membership or renewal membership in the AAPL shall be denied to any applicant who has ever been convicted of a criminal offense classified as a felony until the term of the felony conviction has been served, probationary period has been served or any other form of judicial supervision has been served by the Applicant, and who shall then be admitted only upon the recommendation of the Ethics Committee and Executive Committee, and by a three-fourths (3/4) majority vote of the officers and directors present and voting at a regularly scheduled Board of Directors meeting.

-AAPL reserves the right to deny membership to those applicants who have been convicted of a felony.
+AAPL reserves the right to deny member status to those applicants who have been convicted of a felony.

 Section 2.
-Classes of Membership.
+Classes of Member.

-The AAPL shall have the following classes of membership:
+The AAPL shall have the following classes of member:

 A. Active Member